 He followed that up with what legendary Plain Dealer sportswriter Russell Schneider called “the book that Cleveland Browns fans around the world have been waiting for.”
 The Browns Bible: The Complete Game-by-Game History of the Cleveland Browns is the most comprehensive account of the team ever written, encapsulating every game the Browns ever played from their origin in 1946 through the 2012 season.

 Perhaps Knight’s most anticipated book arrived in 2015 with the publication of The Making of Major League: A Juuuust a Bit Inside Look at the Classic Baseball Comedy.
 Compiling years of research and interviews with all the primary cast and crew members, Knight unveiled the behind-the-scenes story of one of the most beloved sports movies ever.
+He followed that up with the witty and whimsical Paul Brown's Ghost in 2018 in an attempt to explain the epic incompetence the Cleveland Browns and Cincinnati Bengals have shared since the death of their mutual founder.

 In addition to his books, Knight has served as an online columnist for TheClevelandFan.com, Football.com, and DidTheTribeWinLastNight.com and has also written for ClevelandBrowns.com and SportsTimeOhio.com.